Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 ## Data Preparation

-The data preparation happened in 2 different steps, which were carried out in [prepare_dataframe.py](code/prepare_dataframe.py) and [clean_data.py](code/clean_data.py) :
+In this project, data preparation was carried out in two steps: [prepare_dataframe.py](code/prepare_dataframe.py) and [clean_data.py](code/clean_data.py):

-* [prepare_dataframe.py](code/prepare_dataframe.py) : Python script to read a JSON, remove irrelevant columns and convert into a dataframe
-* [clean_data.py](code/clean_data.py) : Python script to extract categories, clean the text, remove duplicates etc.
+* The first step, [prepare_dataframe.py](code/prepare_dataframe.py), involved reading a large JSON file containing metadata about scientific papers from the arXiv preprint server.
+The script removed irrelevant columns and converted the data into a panda's data frame.
+* The second step, [clean_data.py](code/clean_data.py), involved further processing the data to prepare it for machine learning.
+The script extracted relevant categories from the data, cleaned the text by removing punctuation, stop words, and other non-essential information, and removed duplicate papers.
-* [arxiv-metadata-oai-snapshot_sample.json](data/arxiv-metadata-oai-snapshot_sample.json) : Sample of original JSON data.
-Could not upload the original file due to size limitations on GitHub
+* [arxiv-metadata-oai-snapshot_sample.json](data/arxiv-metadata-oai-snapshot_sample.json) is a sample of the original JSON data used in the project.
+This file was too large to upload to GitHub, so a smaller sample was used instead.

-* [computer_science_papers_sample.csv](data/computer_science_papers_sample.csv) : Tab delimited csv containing computer science papers.
+The output of the data preparation steps includes several CSV files.
+* [computer_science_papers_sample.csv](data/computer_science_papers_sample.csv) is a tab-delimited file containing computer science papers, which were extracted from the original JSON data and cleaned using the clean_data.py script.
-* [text_data_for_modelling_sample.csv](data/text_data_for_modelling_sample.csv) : Tab delimited csv containing information about abstract, paper titles and categories.
-This will act as our training data.
+* [text_data_for_modelling_sample.csv](data/text_data_for_modelling_sample.csv) is another tab-delimited file that contains information about each paper's abstract, title, and categories.
+This file is specifically designed for use in machine learning models and will be used as training data.
-* [cleaned_data_for_eda_sample.csv](data/cleaned_data_for_eda_sample.csv) : Tab delimited csv containing papers along with additional information like number of categories, authors etc. This helped up in carrying out EDA which is discussed in upcoming section.
+* Finally, [cleaned_data_for_eda_sample.csv](data/cleaned_data_for_eda_sample.csv) is a tab-delimited file that contains papers along with additional information, such as the number of categories the paper belongs to, the number of authors, and the length of the abstract.
+This file was used in exploratory data analysis (EDA) to better understand the characteristics of the data.

+Overall, the above steps were critical in preparing the raw data for machine learning models and exploratory data analysis.
+By cleaning and formatting the data in a consistent and organized way, the project team was able to move on to the next steps of the project with a solid foundation.

 ### Data Access